11 Apartment Decor Ideas That Won’t Wreck the Walls

-It can be challenging to come up with unique apartment decor ideas.
-If your landlord will charge you a per hole charge at the end of your lease for every nail you put in the wall, you have to think outside of the box.
+It can be challenging to come up with unique apartment décor ideas.
+If your landlord will charge you a per-hole charge at the end of your lease for every nail you put on the wall, you have to think outside of the box.

 And it’s not just landlords.
-My dad has an actual aversion to nail holes in the walls.
-We had like, three pieces of art on the walls when I was growing up and they never moved.
+My dad wouldn’t let us put things up on our bedroom walls.
+We had like, three pictures on the wall when I was growing up and they never moved.
 It’s like he had a nail hole quota and we had met it.

 DIY Vintage Science Poster